Masoli, Mitchell named as finalists for CFL’s outstanding player award - Red Deer Advocate

 Bryant led another solid season for Winnipeg’s offensive line.
 Not only did Harris top the rushing race but the Bombers scored a CFL-best 53 offensive touchdowns and allowed 36 sacks, tied for third-fewest in the league.

-Ward’s two nominations come following a dominant first season.
+Ward’s two nominations followed a dominant first season.
 The former Ottawa Gee-Gee made 51-of-52 field goals (CFL-record 94.7 per cent), including his last 48 straight, an all-time pro football mark.

 Long led the CFL in punting (48.8 yards) and net punting (38.5), averaged 65.3 yards per kickoff while converting 43-of-49 field goals (87.8 per cent) He also made all six attempts from 50-plus yards.